-Probably one of my favorite ones in Kiev.
+St. Sophia Cathedral is probably one of my favorite ones in Kyiv.
 A UNESCO World Heritage site has 13 beautiful golden domes and is known for its ancient frescos and mosaics.
-Stroll through the gardens to relax, enjoy the peace and carefully observe the only cathedral standing during the WWII.
+Stroll through the gardens to relax, enjoy the peace and carefully observe the only cathedral standing during WWII.

 You can even go up the bell tower for scenic views of the city.
 However, you will need to buy tickets.

 St. Michaels Church is another magnificent church right down the street from the cathedral.
 The original one was destroyed during the Soviet-era in the 1930s, but it was reconstructed in 1999 after Ukraine declared independence in 1991.

 St. Andrew’s Church, constructed between 1747-54, is the primary Baroque church of the city.
 Sitting on top of a small hill, this religious building overlooks the historic district of Podil.
 This 50m high church is gorgeous both from the outside and inside.

 Pechersk Lavra is a famous complex of golden-domed churches and an underground tunnel leading to a graveyard of monks buried as mummies in caskets.
 You can also climb the bell tower to overlook the surrounding area.

 - Opening Hours: every